m03315/100DAYSKAFKA/KnowledgeManagement.md

 Key/Value Paris :
 - Key can be complex domain objects but are often primitive types like strings or integers.
 - Values are typically the serialized representation of an application domain object or some form of raw message

+## Topics

+- fundamental unit of organization
+- differents topics to hold differents kinds of events
+- critical component in modern data infrastructure